Healthy Ways to Scent Your Home Naturally (plus recipes!)

 Diffusers disperse scent better than anything I’ve ever used.

-I also love the function of ‘set it and leave it’.
+I also love the function of “set it and forget it”.
 They turn off automatically once empty!

-- Just add water, essential oils and viola….beautiful, natural, oh-so-good smelling, healthy scented air!
+- Just add water (if using a regular diffuser, if using a nebulizing diffuser, just add essential oils), essential oils, and viola….beautiful, natural, oh-so-good smelling, healthy scented air.

 R e c i p e s (these are all “one part” or “one drop”, multiply accordingly for the recipes above)